-It’s April and coming up on First Communion time at Saint Anthony church, the Catholic church where I grew up, heck, where we all grew up.
-Tommy and Pamela were baptized there, all four of us made our First Communions there and Cynthia and Pamela were married there.
+It’s April and coming up on First Communion time at Saint Anthony church, the Catholic church where I grew up, heck, where all my siblings grew up.
+My little brother and sister, Tommy and Pamela, were baptized there, all four of us made our First Communions there and Cynthia and Pamela were married there.
 As an adult I discovered the beauty of Sunday’s 7:30 a.m. mass.
 No organ playing, (I can’t stand organ music), no shrieking children’s choir, but more importantly, blessed anonymity.
 There’s nothing worse than going to that cocktail party called “10:30 Mass”, looking out at your fellow parishioners and thinking, “Jesus H. Christ.
 What does she have on?
 I mean really.
-Don’t tell me she looked in the mirror and thought, “Now this is the look I want.
-I am ready now.”.
+You can’t tell me she looked in the mirror and thought, “Now this is the look I want.
+I’m ready now.”.
 That little voice inside me scolds, “What are you doing?
 You are in the house of the Lord.
 Of our Lord.
 Stop it.”
 Back and forth it goes, so it’s really best if I go to the 7:30 service.
 I stand in the very back… I lean against the confessionals and take in the cool quiet, the beautiful wood of the beamed ceiling and the sun streaming through the original stained glass windows, colors dancing and splashing onto terrazzo floors.
 I think, “Bless me Father, for I have sinned.
 It has been 12 years since my last confession.
 Hope you packed a lunch.”.
 Those same confessional doors were there when I made my First Communion.

 Baked Orzo with Lemon, Shrimp and Feta Cheese